Koa Elementary School

 Nearby Public Schools

-- The nearest middle school is Lake Marion Creek Middle School (1.0 miles away)
+The nearest middle school and elementary school is Lake Marion Creek Middle School (1.0 miles away)

 3055 Lake Marion Creek Dr